owickstrom/wickstrom.tech/src/posts/2025-08-28-findings-bugs-coding-agent-lightweight-dst.md

 fuzzer in every CI build, and longer runs on a nightly basis.
 This is up for a lot of tuning and experimentation.

-## Future Work
+## Why the Entropy Buffer?

-I've left you waiting for too long: why this entropy buffer instead of just a seed?
-Right, so the idea is to use that string to mutate the test input, instead of just bombarding with random data every time.
+So why the entropy buffer instead of a seeded PRNG?
+The idea is to use that buffer to mutate the test input, instead of just bombarding with random data every time.
 If we can track which parts of the entropy was used where, we can make those slices "smaller" or "bigger."
 We can use something like gradient descent or simulated annealing to optimize inputs, maximizing some objective function set by the fuzzer.
 Finally, we might be able to minimize inputs by manipulating the entropy.

 In case the JavaScript community gets some powerful fuzzing framework like AFL+, that could also just be plugged in.
 Who knows, but I find this an interesting approach that's worth exploring.
-I believe this is also similar to how Hypothesis works under the hood.
+I believe the entropy buffer approach is also similar to how Hypothesis works under the hood.
 Someone please correct me if that's not the case.

 Anyhow, that's today's report from the generative testing mines.
 Cheers!